jetsonhacks/bootFromExternalStorage/README.md

 The host machine here references a x86 based machine running Ubuntu distribution 16.04 or 18.04.
 Experimental support for 20.04 is provided.
 To flash a Jetson Developer Kit using this method, the host machine builds a disk image.
 The host then flashes the disk image to the Jetson.

+_**Note for the Jetson Xavier NX:** For a Jetson AGX Xavier system, the board must be initially flashed to eMMC before using this method._

 _**Note for the Jetson Xavier NX:** Remove the SD card for this process.
 Also, there is flash memory onboard the Xavier NX module, QSPI-Nor.
 This script flashes the QSPI memory in addition to the disk image._

 Around 34GB of free space is needed on the host for these scripts and Jetson disk image files.